Healthy Roots and Healthy Trees

 Where Roots Grow

 Tree root systems consist of large perennial roots and smaller, short-lived feeder roots.
 The large, woody tree roots and their primary branches increase in size and grow horizontally.
-They are predominantly located in the top 6 to 24 inches of the soil and usually do not grow deeper than 3 to 7 feet.
+They are predominantly located in the top 6 to 24 inches of the soil and occasionally can grow deeper 3 to 7 feet if soil conditions allow.
 Root functions include water and mineral conduction, food and water storage, and anchorage.

 In contrast, feeder roots, although averaging only 1/16 inch in diameter, constitute the major portion of the root system's surface area.
 These smaller roots grow outward and predominantly upward from the large roots near the soil surface, where minerals, water and oxygen are relatively abundant.
 The major function of feeder roots is the absorption of water and minerals.
 Under normal conditions, feeder roots die and are replaced on a regular basis.